-Think of it this way : you are summarizing the lecture for a friend who missed the class and the material will be on an upcoming test.
-Also, you may want to include a brief statement about the tone, audience, or purpose of the article.
+Think of it this way: you summarize the lecture for a friend who missed the class, and the material will be on an upcoming test.
+Also, you may want to include a brief statement about the article's tone, audience, or purpose.

 Ensure that you do great work when citing a précis.
-Have consistency in placing the in-text citations as per the recommended formatting style such as MLA, APA, or Chicago formats.
+Consistently place the in-text citations per the recommended formatting style, such as MLA, APA, or Chicago formats.

-As well, ensure that at the end of your paper you have works cited, reference, or reference list page.
+Also, ensure that at the end of your paper, you have works cited, reference, or reference list page.
 Likewise, have an outstanding title page.

-Proofread, edit, and submit the précis.
+Proofread, edit, and submit the précis paper on time.
 Consider revising the assignment prompt/instructions.
-Also, compare your précis with the original text and weed out any similarity.
+Also, compare your précis with the original text and weed out any similarities.
 Focus on your grammar and spelling while ensuring you maintain coherence and clarity.
-You can read it out loud or take advantage of a third eye, such as online editing services.
+You can read it aloud or use a third eye, such as online editing services.

 When writing your précis, you can adopt the four-sentence rhetorical précis paragraph format.
 It is a highly structured paragraph that records the essential elements of the discourse, whether spoken or written.

-Notably, each of the four sentences bears specific information as we shall see shortly.
-When writing with this format, the précis might have brief quotations that convey the sense of style, unique voice, and tone of the author.
+Notably, each of the four sentences bears specific information, as we shall see shortly.
+When writing with this format, the précis might have brief quotations that convey the author's sense of style, unique voice, and tone.

 First Sentence: (Author's full name) _______________________________________, in his/her (essay, novel, poem, article, painting, short story, etc.) _______________________ (year for APA attribution)__________, asserts that ________________________________________.